NTT Docomo admits ¥18 million stolen via its e-money service

 As of Thursday, 66 cases of improper withdrawals from bank accounts linked to the mobile carrier’s e-money service had been confirmed, NTT Docomo Vice President Seiji Maruyama told a news conference in Tokyo.

-"We apologize to the victims" of the improper withdrawals, Maruyama said at the news conference, which was also attended by other Docomo executives.
+“We apologize to the victims” of the improper withdrawals, Maruyama said at the news conference, which was also attended by other company executives.

 Maruyama acknowledged that checks on user identification had been “insufficient.”